sitiporn/Reading-paper/possible_main/Few_shot_intennt_paper.md

 # Few-shot Intent Detection via Contrasive Pre-trainning and Fine-Tuning

+- intents detection aim to identify intents from user utterances is key component of task oriented dialog systems

+- Traditional problem -> expensive to anotate enough samples for exmerginng intents

+- Problem this papers they solve
+   - many intents are semantically similar

+- soln
+   - use self-supervised contrasive pretraining on collected intents

+# interesting related work problem

+   - they cannot scale on a lot of intents
+          L emerginng intents and have enough samples
+          L accurately identify

 - CPFT methodology
    - C intents
    - they sets balance K-shot for each intents
    - each intents K samples
    - total samples C*K samples

  3.1 Self-supvised Pretrainning